pomdtr/smallweb/README.md

 }
 ```

-You can test smallweb in a few minutes by following the [getting started guide](https://pomdtr.github.io/smallweb/book).
+You can install/run smallweb in a few minutes by following the [getting started guide](https://pomdtr.github.io/smallweb/book).